 Panel discussion: Women's power for Ludwigshafen in the mayoral election!

-Podium discussion for the OB election in Ludwigshafen on October 8th.
+Panel discussion on the mayoral election in Ludwigshafen on October 8th.
 Focus on women's perspectives in urban politics.

 Panel discussion: Women's power for Ludwigshafen in the mayoral election!